aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### Optional A/ Manually Enable & Set Up Amazon Quicksight Stack

+If you choose to deploy the Amazon Quicksight business intelligence stack it will include prebuilt data visualizations that leverage Amazon Athena to query your processed data.
+If you elect to deploy this stack you will need to remove the comments

 Before you proceed you need to set up your quicksight account and user.
-This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/quicksight/documentation/README.md).
+This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/stacks/stack-quicksight/documentation/README.md).

+To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 98` and redeploy the application by running `cdk deploy --all`

 ### Optional B/ Manually Enable & Set Up Forecast Stack

-Before you proceed you need to set up your quicksight account and user.
-This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/quicksight/documentation/README.md).
+The forecast stack includes a pre-built sagemaker notebook instance running an `.ipynb` with embedded machine learning tools and prompts.
+To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 107` and redeploy the application by running `cdk deploy --all`

 ## 🛠 Usage